How Fictionary Works

-Manage Subscription opens a new window to a secure login page to manage your Fictionary.co billing details.
+Manage Subscription opens a new page to manage your subscription details.

-If you’re finding Fictionary helpful, this is where you can add your payment info and keep your subscription active before your trial ends.
-We’ve partnered with chargify to provide secure self-service billing management.
+This is where you can add your payment info to keep your subscription active before your trial ends.
+You will also use this page if you would like to subscribe after your trial ends.

 There are just 2 easy steps to subscribe to Fictionary.